Wahoo SYSTM Review: An Indoor App Like No Other!

 • The app doesn’t count outside training

-Its Full Frontal test more accurately predicts what type of rider you are.
+SYSTM is a comprehensive training app that allows you to do structured cycling workouts and plans, strength and mobility training, mental training, yoga, and more.
+Instead of the FTP test, it uses the Full Frontal test, which more accurately predicts what type of rider you are.
 Based on a 4-Dimensional Power, it then recommends what workouts and areas to focus on.

-Here are my takes on the in-game experience, training, engagement, and more that you can find in SYSTM.
+Here are my thoughts on the gaming experience, training, engagement, and other aspects of SYSTM.

 Initial Setup

-PRO TIP: Improve your indoor cycling workout with a rocker plate.
-Also, use a fan to stay cooled down.
+CYCLISTS HUB TIP: Improve your indoor cycling workout with a rocker plate for better riding comfort, and use a fan to stay cool.

 In-App Experience